CCRI-Cyberknights/page/guides/README.md

 3. **Write Descriptions**: Create compelling short and detailed summaries
 4. **Test Integration**: Verify SPA routing and resource filtering

+**⚠️ CRITICAL STEP**: Always add new cheatsheets to the resources array in `index.html`.
+This step is **mandatory** for proper SPA integration and resource filtering functionality.
+Without this step, the cheatsheet will not appear in the Resources page or be accessible through category filters.

+**📋 MANDATORY CHECKLIST FOR NEW CHEATSHEETS:**
+1. ✅ Generate QR codes using `scripts/generate_qr_codes.py --cheatsheet X`
+2. ✅ Create HTML file with SVG QR codes embedded
+3. ✅ **MUST ADD TO RESOURCES ARRAY** in `index.html` - this is critical!
+4. ✅ Test SPA routing (`#/guides/linux-cheatsheet-X.html`)
+5. ✅ Test Resources page integration (`#/resources/linux`)
+6. ✅ Verify QR codes scan properly on mobile devices

 ##### **Phase 5: Testing & Validation**
 1. **Start Development Server**: `python -m http.server 8000`
 2. **Test Direct Access**: Verify standalone HTML functionality